Skip to main content

 Conclusion

-Phased implementation of AI agents allows schools to adopt innovative technologies while minimizing disruption and maximizing educational impact.
+Phased implementation of AI assistants allows schools to adopt innovative technologies while minimizing disruption and maximizing educational impact.
 By leveraging pilot programs, teacher training, stakeholder communication, and measurable success metrics, schools can create a thoughtful, data-driven roadmap for AI integration that benefits students, educators, and the broader learning community.